-- Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so. - No child will be given prescription or non-prescription medicines without their parent's written consent - except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents. - Non-prescription medicines will be administered by parents, should they be needed during the school day or written consent given.
+- Medicines will only be administered at school when it would be detrimental to a child's health not to do so. - No child will be given prescription medicines without their parent's written consent except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents. - Non- prescription medicines will only be administered for pupils with an Individual Health Care Plan and parental written consent. - Non-prescription medicines will be administered by parents, should they be needed during the school day.
 For the administering of non-prescription medicines during an educational visit, parents should provide written consent. - No child will be given a medicine containing aspirin unless it has been prescribed by a doctor.
 Parents will be required to give their written consent. - The school will only accept prescribed medicines that are in-date, labelled, provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage.
 The exception to this is insulin which must be in-date, but will generally be available to schools inside an insulin pen or pump, rather than its original container. - Medicines will be stored safely.
-This may be in the First Aid Room or in a fridge in the staff room.
-Some medicines may be stored in classroom store rooms.
-Children who need to access their medicines immediately, such as those requiring asthma inhalers, will be shown where they are.
+This may be in the office or in a fridge in the staff room.
+Some medicines may be stored in the classroom.
 On educational visits, medicines will also be available and they will be looked after by a relevant member of staff.
 If a controlled drug has been prescribed, it will be kept securely and stored in a non-portable container.
 Named staff only will have access to such medication so that it can be administered to the specific child.
-The school will keep a record of doses administered, stating what, how and how much was administered, when and by whom.
+The school will keep a record of doses administered, stating what and how much was administered, when and by whom.
 Any side effects of the medication to be administered will be noted. - When no longer required, medicines should be returned to the parent to arrange for safe disposal.